Joel-Singh/Joel-Singh/README.md

 ### Hi there 👋

+I'm an aspiring web developer currently going through The Odin Project.
+Most of my programming knowledge has come from The Odin Project with the rest from being the programming lead for robotics at my school.

 <!--
 **Joel-Singh/Joel-Singh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.